wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

  </div>
 </div>

 When you use a Sender SDK, you won’t see span-level RED metrics by default.
-This section explains how to send span-level RED metrics.
+This section explains how to send span-level RED metrics using a custom tracing port.

 1. [Prepare to send data via the Wavefront proxy](#to-prepare-a-wavefront-proxy).
 1. Configure your application to send data via the Wavefront Proxy.
 See the SDK’s README file for details.